MicrosoftDocs/security/zero-trust/zero-trust-ramp-overview.md

 # Zero Trust Rapid Modernization Plan

-As an alternative to [deployment guidance](./deploy/overview.md) that provides detailed configuration steps for each of the technology pillarsbeing protected by Zero Trust principles, Rapid Modernization Plan (RaMP) guidance is based on initiatives and gives you a set of deployment paths to more quickly implement key layers of protection.
+As an alternative to [deployment guidance](./deploy/overview.md) that provides detailed configuration steps for each of the technology pillars being protected by Zero Trust principles, Rapid Modernization Plan (RaMP) guidance is based on initiatives and gives you a set of deployment paths to more quickly implement key layers of protection.

 RaMP guidance takes a project management and checklist approach: